SMALL FIBER NEUROPATHY—BUT TESTS ARE NORMAL

 Small fiber neuropathy is a recognized complication of both Lyme disease and COVID-19.

-- Symptoms include burning pain, tingling, and autonomic dysfunction
+• Symptoms may include burning pain, tingling, sensitivity, and autonomic dysfunction

-Recognizing this pattern can prevent misdiagnosis and guide appropriate care.
+Recognizing this pattern may prevent misdiagnosis and support more appropriate neurologic evaluation.

 Frequently Asked Questions